jean-emmanuel/seqzero/README.md

 *Work in progress...*

-Goals

-- learn C++
-- replace seq24 in my workflow

 Ideas

 - ultra-minimalist engine
   - runs with jack only
-  - uses jack time
+  - uses jack time and
+  - (optional) follow jack tran sport
   - sends osc only, routing or midi conversion is to be handled externally
   - no built-in ui, everything through osc